spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 </Tabs.TabPane>
 <Tabs.TabPane tab="Git" key="git">

-Open a terminal window to begin the tutorial and download the tutorial code from GitHub.
+Open a terminal window and download the tutorial code from GitHub.

 <br />